Zarquon0/ros-viz-container/README.md

 1. Clone this repository and navigate to it
 2. Ensure that both docker and docker-compose are up to date on your system
 3. Run `source build_env.sh`.
 This just sets a couple of environment variables used in the build process.
 NOTE: will not work on Windows; these variables will need to set manually for windows users at the present.
-4. Build the container with `docker-compose build`
+4. Build the container with `docker-compose build`.
+If this fails on the `FROM` directive, try pulling the base ros image first with `docker pull ros:humble-ros-base-jammy`.
 5. Run the container with `docker-compose up -d`.
 Then attach to the container with `docker attach viz_robox` (this is the container's name).
 NOTE: if you would like to open another terminal window for the container, run `docker exec -it viz_robox bash` in another window.
 Then source the startup file with `source /startup.sh` in the container.

 Steps for GUI application usage: